sostenibilidad-unam/sleuth_automation/doc/cli.rst

-  --mpi_cores MPI_CORES                 number of cores available for MPI, if 0 (default) don't use MPI --predict_end PREDICT_END             ending year of prediction interval --montecarlo_iterations MONTECARLO_ITERATIONS                     monte carlo iterations --virtualenv VIRTUALENV               path to python virtualenv.
-This is mostly useful for batch runs on distributed computers.
-No need to specify this if you already are in a virtual environment.
+  --mpi_cores MPI_CORES                 number of cores available for MPI, if 0 (default) don't use MPI --predict_end PREDICT_END             ending year of prediction interval --montecarlo_iterations MONTECARLO_ITERATIONS                     monte carlo iterations